Easiest Gingerbread Cookies

 Take a look at the recipe video, step by step tutorial and read through my tips for baking the perfect Christmas cookies!
 Prefer sugar cookies to gingerbread?
 Try my easy cut out sugar cookie recipe.

-• Molasses a.k.a Treacle – adds tons of flavour to your gingerbread but you can make this recipe without it if you prefer (see below)
+• Dark Molasses or Treacle – adds tons of flavour to your gingerbread but you can make this recipe without it if you prefer (see below)

-• Golden Syrup – I prefer to use a mix of Golden Syrup and treacle in my cookies.
+• Light Molasses or Golden Syrup – I prefer to use a mix of Golden Syrup and treacle in my cookies.
 You can make this recipe with 100% golden syrup if preferred – the cookies will not be as dark and will have a mellower taste.
-You can substitute golden syrup with light corn syrup or agave.

 • Flour: Plain (all-purpose) flour